Long-distance running: Aerobic capacity

-One's aerobic capacity or VO2Max is the ability to maximally take up and consume oxygen during exhaustive exercise.
+One's aerobic capacity, or VO2Max, is the ability to take up and consume oxygen during exhaustive exercise maximally.
 Long-distance runners typically perform at around 75–85% of peak aerobic capacity, while short-distance runners perform at closer to 100% of peak.

 Aerobic capacity depends on the transportation of large amounts of blood to and from the lungs to reach all tissues.
-This in turn is dependent on having a high cardiac output, sufficient levels of hemoglobin in blood and an optimal vascular system to distribute of blood.
+This, in turn, is dependent on having a high cardiac output, sufficient levels of hemoglobin in blood, and an optimal vascular system to distribute blood.
 A 20-fold increase of local blood flow within the skeletal muscle is necessary for endurance athletes, like marathon runners, to meet their muscles' oxygen demands at maximal exercise that are up to 50 times greater than at rest.

 Elite long-distance runners often have larger hearts and decreased resting heart rates that enable them to achieve greater aerobic capacities.
 Increased dimensions of the heart enable an individual to achieve a greater stroke volume.
 A concomitant decrease in stroke volume occurs with the initial increase in heart rate at the onset of exercise.
 Despite an increase in cardiac dimensions, a marathoner's aerobic capacity is confined to this capped and ever-decreasing heart rate.

 The amount of oxygen that blood can carry depends on blood volume, which increases during a race, and the amount of hemoglobin in the blood.

-Other physiological factors affecting a marathon runner's aerobic capacity include pulmonary diffusion, mitochondria enzyme activity, and capillary density.
+Other physiological factors affecting a marathon runner's aerobic capacity include pulmonary diffusion, mitochondrial enzyme activity, and capillary density.

 A long-distance runner's running economy is their steady state requirement for oxygen at specific speeds and helps explain differences in performance for runners with very similar aerobic capacities.
 This is often measured by the volume of oxygen consumed, either in liters or milliliters, per kilogram of body weight per minute (L/kg/min or mL/kg/min).
 As of 2016 the physiological basis for this was uncertain, but it seemed to depend on the cumulative years of running and reaches a cap that longer individual training sessions cannot overcome.

 Lactate threshold

 A long-distance runner's velocity at the lactate threshold is strongly correlated to their performance.
-The lactate threshold is the cross-over point between predominantly aerobic energy usage and anaerobic energy usage and is considered a good indicator of the body's ability to efficiently process and transfer chemical energy into mechanical energy.
-For most runners, the aerobic zone doesn't begin until around 120 heartbeats per minute.
+The lactate threshold is the crossover point between predominantly aerobic energy usage and anaerobic energy usage.
+It is considered a good indicator of the body's ability to efficiently process and transfer chemical energy into mechanical energy.
+For most runners, the aerobic zone does not begin until around 120 heartbeats per minute.
 Lactate threshold training involves tempo workouts that are meant to build strength and speed, rather than improve the cardiovascular system's efficiency in absorbing and transporting oxygen.
-By running at your lactate threshold, your body will become more efficient at clearing lactic acid and reusing it to fuel your muscles.
-Uncertainty exists in regard to how lactate threshold affects endurance performance.
+By running at your lactate threshold, your body will become more efficient at clearing lactate and reusing it to fuel your muscles.
+Uncertainty exists regarding how lactate threshold affects endurance performance.